 Overall, the message of the paper can be summarized as follows.
 Despite what is predicted by EDU, most subjects appear to be RATL.
 If maintaining Stochastic Impatience is not a concern, then one can preserve the main features of EDU in a model that allows for RATL.
-If, however, maintaining Stochastic Impatience is important, then even if we consider large generalizations, it is not possible to allow for RATL.
+If, however, maintaining Stochastic Impatience is important, then even if we consider large generalizations, it is not possible to allow for RATL, unless one is willing to abandon even more fundamental properties that underline Theorem 2, such as no future bias or monotonicity of the utility function over monetary outcomes.